 English, Espanol, Francais, German

-Landing in Imam Khomeini International Airport (IKA), Our guide is already waiting takes us directly to the hotel.
+Landing in Imam Khomeini International Airport (IKA), Our guide is already waiting to take you directly to the hotel.

-The road to Isfahan is long, but also varied due to the desert landscape and the foothills of the Zagros Mountains.
-After 3 hours will reach the extraordinary village of Abyaneh, which lies at the foot of the Karkas mountain and has been declared a World Heritage Site by UNESCO.
+The road to Isfahan is not that long and it varied due to the desert landscape and the foothills of the Zagros Mountains.
+After about 1 hour we will reach the extraordinary village of Abyaneh, which lies at the foot of the Karkas mountain and has been declared a World Heritage Site by UNESCO.
 In Abyane village customs are still remained, the women wear colorful dresses and even the old dialect has been preserved.
 The mud structures press against the rocks and are hardly recognizable from a distance.
 We enjoy the serenity of this quaint village on a walk (approx. 1 hour, easy) and have the opportunity to have lunch on the imposing panoramic terrace of the Hotel Viuna.
 We still have about 180 kilometers to go, so in the evening we reach our centrally located hotel in Isfahan, which will be our home for three nights.

 It is not far from here to the hotel.
 Perhaps you would like to arrange an evening meal near the hotel in the evening.